staringispolite/ethos/README.md

 # ethos (n.) -
 ## The character, sentiment, or disposition of a community or people.

-Etherium blockchain prototypes in 10 mins, no etherium node required.
+Etherium blockchain prototypes in 10 mins, no etherium node required for reads.

 ## Installation